vlitzke/kitchenflies/DNAseq/11_FST/README.md

 Resamples the allele counts in a sync file to a target coverage if the counts are above a minimum-coverage threshold (--min-cov).
 Note, sites with less coverage than the target will be sampled with replacement, whereas sites with larger coverage will be sampled with replacement.

-:memo: The X chromsome will be sampled by half since this script is intended for Pools based on males only.
+:memo: The X chromosome will be sampled by half since this script is intended for pools of only male individuals.

 ```
 python scripts/SubsampleSync.py \